wangfeng70117/Gaussian-Extracting/README.md

 https://github.com/user-attachments/assets/bf2ad407-b8cc-4035-b863-8a007686dc64

 # Dataset
+We used scenes from datasets such as LERF, MIP-NERF, and LLFF, and processed some of the images into additional grayscale images to create the dataset required for this paper.
+The data that support the findings of this study are available in [huggingface](https://huggingface.co/datasets/wfysu/GaussianExtracting/tree/main).

 The original datasets such as LERF, MIP-NERF, and LLFF can be downloaded from [LLFF, Mip-NeRF-360](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1), [LERF](https://drive.google.com/drive/folders/1vh0mSl7v29yaGsxleadcj-LCZOE_WEWB).
 These data sets are public data sets for the field of 3D reconstruction.

 For evaluating the segmentation quality and reconstruction quality in the paper, you can refer to [the dataset documentation](doc/dataset.md).

 # Config & Running